Jack Derby, Head Coach, Derby Management

-Over the years, I've been an active board member in 10 other companies including Beacon Hospice, Common Angels (Chairman) Hybricon, Ntirety, Research Frontiers, EarCheck (CEO & Chairman), Profile Systems, ROMAC, Anika Therapeutics (CEO), Spryance, Datamedix (CEO & Chariman), Mayer Electronics (CEO and Chairman), and CB Sports (President).
+Over the years, I've been an active board member in 10 other companies including Beacon Hospice, Hybricon (Chairman), Ntirety, Research Frontiers, EarCheck (CEO & Chairman), Profile Systems, ROMAC, Anika Therapeutics (CEO), Spryance, Datamedix (CEO & Chairman), Mayer Electronics (CEO and Chairman), and CB Sports (President).

 I'm a graduate of Boston College, the University of Chicago and the United States Peace Corps.

-Finally, it work hard (sometimes successfully) to divide my time between working in Boston, teaching at MIT and Tufts, snowboarding st Stratton Mountain in southern Vermont during the winter and living and surfing on the beach in NH where I live whenever I can.
+Finally, I work hard (sometimes successfully) to divide my time between working in Boston, teaching at MIT and Tufts, snowboarding st Stratton Mountain in southern Vermont during the winter and living and surfing on the beach in NH where I live.
 It actually works well...most of the time...and gives me lots of time for conference calls with our clients, our business partners and my students.

 Jack @ MIT

-For the past 17 years, I've had the excitement of being a lecturer at MIT in the Mechanical Engineering class of Professors Jung Hoon Chun and Hank Marcus.
+For the past 19 years, I've had the excitement of being a lecturer at MIT in the Mechanical Engineering class of Professor Jung Hoon Chun.
 The concept is to bring to a class of gifted undergraduate and graduate mechanical engineers a few principles of business.
 Specifically directed at a semester-long project plan, my teaching focuses on...

 - fundamentals of business planning